TommyTran732/tommytran732/README.md

 ### Hi there 👋

 I am Tommy.
 I am a good old system administrator and operator of [Metropolis.nexus](https://github.com/metropolis-nexus).
-Repository having to do with server management previously in my namespace have been transfered to [Metropolis.nexus](https://github.com/metropolis-nexus).
+Repository having to do with server management previously in my namespace have been transfered there.

 My public accounts are listed [here](https://tommytran.io/contact/).
 If an account not listed on my website reaches out to you claiming to be me, please send me a message on Matrix or Email for identity verification.
 Chances are, they are an impersonator.